janorlinski/HadesCalib/README.md

 Tools provided in this repository will be:

  - FillRpcAndStartHistosWithTracking [task class inheriting from HReconstructor; fills all histograms necessary for further calibrations including those requiring tracking]
- - FillRpcAndStartHistosNoTracks [task class inheriting from HReconstructor; fills a part of the calibration histograms, that doesn't require tracking (START module vs. module and RPC charge)]
+ - FillRpcAndStartHistosNoTracking [IN DEVELOPMENT task class inheriting from HReconstructor; fills a part of the calibration histograms, that doesn't require tracking (START module vs. module and RPC charge)]
  - generateStart2CalPar.C [macro getting new offsets based on filled histos and generating a new ASCII file]
  - generateRpcCalPar.C [macro getting new offsets for charge and time calibration of RPC and generating a new ASCII file]
  - generateStart2CalRunPar.C [macro analyzing time walk histograms and the run-by-run parameter file]